host4ideas/zombie-slayer-phaser-game/README.md

 > `npm run start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 <br/>

+In order to make a production build of the project run:

 > `yarn build` or `npm run build`